The Gilbert Arborescence Problem: Degree of Steiner points in Euclidean space

 We now show that for each $\alpha\in(1/2,1)$ there exist Gilbert arborescences with Steiner points of degree $4$ if the weight function is $w(t)=d+ht^\alpha$, with $d,h>0$ chosen appropriately.
-In the example all incoming tonnages will be equal.
+In the example all incoming flows are equal.
 We first use Corollary~\ref{cor} to formulate a result for general weight functions. \begin{proposition} Let $w(\cdot)$ be a weight function that satisfies Conditions~\eqref{eq:cost-ftn-non-neg}--\eqref{eq:cost-ftn-concave}.
-There exists an MGA with degree $4$ in Euclidean $3$-space with equal tonnages $t_1=t_2=t_3=:t$ and with weight function $w(\cdot)$ if, and only if
+There exists an MGA with degree $4$ in Euclidean $3$-space with equal flow demands $t_1=t_2=t_3=:t$ and with weight function $w(\cdot)$ if, and only if